 The Mariners roster is compiled of both international (South Africa, Hawaii, Scotland, Canada, Trinidad, Australia, Norway) and local talent, mostly collegiate or recently graduated athletes.

-A few additional players attend college within the region including Stoney Brooke University (NY) and Villinova University (PA).
+A few additional players attend college within the region including Stoney Brooke University (NY) and Villinova University (PA), Lousiana State Universtiy (LSU).

 Other College's and Universities include Rocky Mountain College (MT), Lee University (TN), University of Mary (ND), Auburn University Montgomery (AL), Alleghany (PA) and University of Mary (ND).

-Players interested in the Seacoast United Mariners are encouraged to contact General Manager Paul Cameron or Head Coach Josh Needle.
+Players interested in the Seacoast United Mariners are encouraged to contact Head Coach Andrew Pelletier, firstname.lastname@example.org ,or General Manager Josh Needle.